Justin Roberts: World Wrestling Entertainment/WWE (2002–2014)

 In 2002, Roberts joined WWE and joined SmackDown!, followed later by a move to the Raw brand.
 He also worked on Velocity and Heat shows while touring as the full-time Raw live event announcer.
 Most notably, Roberts announced the ECW show each week on the Sci Fi Network until September 2007, before swapping with SmackDown!'s Tony Chimel.
 Roberts achieved a career high point when he announced the main event of WrestleMania XXIV between Edge and The Undertaker on March 30, 2008.
 In addition to announcing SmackDown and pay-per-view matches, Roberts would also announce on WWE Superstars, including its inaugural episode on April 16, 2009.
 Beginning on September 28, 2009, Roberts took over the Raw announcing duties, replacing the departing Lilian Garcia.

 On the June 7, 2010 episode of Raw, Roberts was attacked by the Nexus stable who had competed in the first season of NXT and was called up to the main roster the same day.
 During the segment, Roberts was strangled with his own tie by Daniel Bryan, which led to Bryan's release, as WWE felt the incident was too violent for their TV-PG programming.
 At the SummerSlam pay-per-view two months later however, Bryan returned to WWE.
 At WrestleMania XXVII, Roberts worked as the sole announcer for the whole show, with the exception of the announcement of the Hall of Fame class of 2011, which was announced by Howard Finkel.

 On October 13, 2014, immediately after Raw, WWE released Roberts after opting not to renew his contract, ending his 12-year tenure with the company.
 Following his release, it was reported that Roberts would be working on an autobiography.
 In the days leading up to his release, Roberts had publicly penned a five-page essay explaining why the WWE had been the “most incredible blessing of [his] life”.

-Independent circuit (2014–2019)
+Independent circuit (2014–2025)

 Roberts was guest ring announcer at the House of Hardcore 9 event and a couple of other events soon after leaving WWE.
 In 2016, Roberts was the ring announcer for the UR Fight iPPV Events which included his announcing for a match between Kurt Angle and Rey Mysterio.
-Since 2015, Roberts has worked for the band Tool hosting and moderating their VIP events.

 On July 13, 2018, it was announced Roberts would commentate the All In broadcast with Don Callis, Sean Mooney, Excalibur, Alicia Atout, Ian Riccaboni, and Bobby Cruise.
-Roberts along with Cruise were the ring announcers at All In.
+Roberts and Cruise were the ring announcers at All In.